totten/bknix/doc/usage-loco.md

 Once you've downloaded the software packages, you can run the software and create new Civi sites.

-(*Note: This document uses the `loco` process manager, which is suited for local development.
-CI servers have different workflow based on `systemd`.
-See [Installation for Jenkins/CI Worker nodes](install-ci.md).*)

 ## Quick Version

 The highlights of this document can be summarized as a few steps: